 - Daily login in the system to check for updates, if any.

 - Complete knowledge of the population details to understand the business potential of the area.

-In Mumbai 11 districts namely Maharashtra, Thane, Mumbai, Sindhudurg, Raigarh, Solapur, Satara, Sangli and Kolhapur.
+In Maharashtra 11 districts namely Thane, Mumbai, Sindhudurg, Raigarh, Solapur, Satara, Sangli and Kolhapur.
 In Punjab, Spanco CSC is present in 7 Districts namely - Bhatinda, Mansa, Moga, Muktsar, Faridkot, Ferozepur and Fazilka.

 What is the meaning of web based business?